marianaharnyk/sign-up-form/README.md

                    /app/images/
                        This folder contains static assets for this app like images, icons

-                    /app/data/
-                        This folder contains data with countries and its cosed.

                    /app/scss/
                        The SCSS files in this folder will contain the styles for your HTML files, allowing you to write more maintainable and modular CSS code.